EugSh1/PicoURL/readme.md

 1. **Shorten a URL**
     - Enter a long URL and get a short, compact link instantly.
 2. **Redirect**
     - Visiting /abc123 immediately resolves to the original target URL.
-Popular links are cached in redis.
+Popular links and statistics are cached in redis.
+3. **Get a QR Code**
+    - Instantly view and use the QR code for your new short URL.
-3. **View Statistics**
+4. **View Statistics**
     - View the number of clicks by referrers.
-4. **Rate Limiting**
+5. **Rate Limiting**
     - Every endpoint is automatically protected.

 ### Running the Demo